igodwin/notifier/QUICKSTART.md

 ### Server won't start
 - Check if port 8080 is already in use: `lsof -i :8080`
-- Check notifier.config syntax
+- Check config.yaml syntax
 - Verify all dependencies are installed: `go mod tidy`

 ### Notifications not sending
 - Check server logs for errors
-- Verify the notifier is enabled in notifier.config
+- Verify the notifier is enabled in config.yaml
 - For SMTP: Verify credentials and allow less secure apps
 - For Slack: Verify webhook URL is correct
 - For Ntfy: Ensure topic name is valid

 ### Queue filling up
-- Increase worker count in notifier.config
+- Increase worker count in config.yaml
 - Check if notifiers are failing
 - Review retry configuration